 Jen teaches mindfulness as a practice to cultivate awareness, reduce stress, and increase happiness and well-being.
 Mindfulness is compatible with any religious or spiritual beliefs.
 Practicing mindfulness has been shown to reduce stress, anxiety, depression, and emotional reactivity and increase awareness, attention, compassion and feelings of peace, well-being, and happiness.
-It has been shown to reduce symptoms of medical conditions that include high blood pressure, cardiovascular disease, chronic pain, fatigue, cancer, and chemical sensitivities.

 WHAT IS MINDFULNESS?